light gray lines

 • Standardized components.
 These reusable components can be applied across multiple areas of a cross-platform application, simplifying updates and enhancements.
 Changes can be implemented once and reflected consistently throughout the product, reducing development effort while saving time and cost.

 • No unnecessary complexity.
 Simplicity doesn’t mean sacrificing functionality.
 It means implementing features in the most straightforward way possible.
-For example, instead of having five different ways to save a file, have one clear “Save” button that works consistently.
+For example, instead of having five different ways to save a file, use a single, clear “Save” button that works consistently.

 • Focus on UX.
 When users can quickly find what they need without confusion, satisfaction and productivity increase.
 Consistent, predictable interfaces enable smoother navigation, resulting in higher efficiency and improved customer satisfaction.